mongodb/leafygreen-ui/.changeset/dry-ways-kiss.md

 ---
-'@leafygreen-ui/tokens': patch
+'@leafygreen-ui/tokens': major
 ---

-Remove Akzidenz from list of fallback fonts
+Removes Akzidenz from list of fallback fonts.
+Also removes `Legacy` from list of `fontFamilies`.